colorizenl/colorize-java-commons/readme.md

 Refer to `CustomComponentsUIT` for an example application.
 This example uses the following
 components:

-- `Accordion`: Consists of different sections which can be expanded or collapsed.
+- `AccordionPanel`: Consists of different sections which can be expanded or collapsed.
 - `CircularLoader`: A "spinner" that indicates the application is loading.
 - `FormPanel`: A form builder that makes it easy to add name/field pairs with a common form layout.
 - `ImageViewer`: Easily display an image in a Swing component with pan and zoom controls.